 - Can you describe an accounting system that you either developed, improved, or were responsible for implementing?

-Questions that Focus on Technical Skills
+4. Focus on Technical Skills

 Experienced accountants have likely worked on multiple platforms, but that doesn’t mean that all are equally adept at adapting to technology or implementing it to its full advantage.
 You may need someone who can quickly get up to speed, in which case knowledge of your enterprise resource planning (ERP) system would be an asset, unless you’re able to train them.
 Either way, ascertaining a candidate’s comfort level with technology can be useful in determining how well they will fit into your organization.